needsupport/ios-weather-dashboard/README.md

 - **Factory Pattern**: Used for creating different service implementations
 - **Adapter Pattern**: Used for adapting different API responses to our model
 - **Repository Pattern**: Implemented in the data layer for abstracting data sources
+- **Extension Pattern**: Used to segregate ViewModel functionality into focused extensions

 ## Known Issues